Languages at St Leonard’s

 We aim to give children an introduction to the French language, both spoken and written, and inspire a passion for languages that will lead to lifelong learning.

-Hi, I’m Alison McDaid and I’m the Languages Subject Lead at St Leonard’s.
+Hi, I’m Mrs McDaid and I’m the Languages Subject Lead at St Leonard’s.
 I passionately believe that being able to speak a second language is such a valuable skill.
 In today's interconnected world, proficiency in other languages provides the opportunity to engage meaningfully with the world - both within our own community and across the miles.
 At St Leonard's we've chosen French to be the language we learn.
 I enjoy inspiring and motivating the children on a life-long journey of developing their skills in a second (or even third or fourth) language.
 Every small step forward in learning a new language is something to be celebrated.

 Our Approach to Teaching Languages